 The University's Performance and Development Review (PDR) system provides a robust basis for managing performance, developing staff and helping to inform remuneration decisions.
-Project Expectations, which is part of the Enabling Programme, supporting the delivery of the University Strategy, which was launched in 2022, is currently reviewing the existing arrangements for performance and development management and reward and recognition.
-Members of Remuneration Committee have had the opportunity to input into these discussions and as proposals are developed, they will be shared with the Committee as appropriate.
+Review is taking place of the existing arrangements for performance and development management and reward and recognition as part of development of a Total Reward Strategy.
+Members of Remuneration Committee will continue to have opportunity to input into these discussions and as proposals are developed, they will be shared with the Committee as appropriate.

 The University's Remuneration Committee is responsible for determining pay and reward for senior staff including adjusting pay for reasons of equity and retention as well as reward.
-In addition, the University held a single Reward Committee during 2023 to consider consolidated rewards for staff.
-Non-consolidated rewards, e.g., small gifts and one-off payments were devolved to schools and services.
+In addition, the University held a single Reward Committee during 2024 to consider consolidated rewards for staff (other than senior officers).
+A Reward framework is in place Reward Framework | Human Resources | Loughborough University (Iboro.ac.uk).
+Given the current financial climate the financial envelope was reduced this year.
+Non-consolidated rewards, e.g., small gifts and one-off lump sum payments are devolved to schools and services.